airacommunity/AIRA-Documentation/ARIA-Form-Functions.md

 # AIRA Form (Functions)

+Make form handling a breeze with AIRA's JavaScript functions.
+These user-friendly tools help you customize forms effortlessly, ensuring seamless user experiences and efficient data processing.

 ## 1. getElement :

 Retrieves and returns a jQuery object representing the specified HTML element or elements identified by eleName.